zairahira/Git-Cheat-Sheet/README.md

 # Forking

-forking creates a copy of the original repo in your account.
+Forking creates a copy of the original repo in your account.
 Then you can make changes in a branch and then create a PR(Pull Request)

 ![img](./images/fork%23.gif)

-# Upstream- adding and reviewing upstreams/ remotes
+# Upstream- adding and reviewing upstreams
 ## Add main upstream of original repo

 When attached, remote branches tell the repo from where to push and pull the changes.